pdumais/OpenflowController/README.md

                               the behaviour of an L2 switch supporting vlans.
 * testnet.txt: Commands used to create my testing environment

+The folder "dumaislib" is a precompiled binary output of my dumaislib library that contains JSON, rest and webserver functionalities.
+That library can be found in my github repos also.

 For more details about the SimpleLearningSwitch implementation: http://www.dumais.io/index.php?article=42968ec40e79c2eb3632de0b0f68af87